abdelazizSalah/Machine-Learning-Track/180Course/session3/SessionNotes.md

   * DataTypes

 ### Series
-* all elements must be of the same data type
+* elements can be of different data types.
 * 1D vector
 * either one row
 * or one column